Blog

 Why do smokers have high hemoglobin?

-Carbon monoxide, a component of cigarette smoke, binds hemoglobin with an affinity that is 200 times more than oxygen.
-This carboxyhemoglobin does not allow oxygen to bind to hemoglobin causing a state of low tissue oxygen (hypoxia).
-The body then detects this hypoxia and stimulates the bone marrow to produce more RBCs as compensation.
+Carbon monoxide, a component of cigarette smoke, binds hemoglobin with an affinity that is 200 times greater than oxygen.
+This carboxyhemoglobin does not allow oxygen to bind to hemoglobin, causing a state of low tissue oxygen (hypoxia).
+The body then detects hypoxia and stimulates the bone marrow to produce more RBCs as a compensatory response.

 Medication

-Certain medications cause anemia by triggering the body's defense (immune) system to attack its red blood cells.
+Certain medications cause anemia by triggering the body's defense or immune system to attack its red blood cells.
 This causes red blood cells to break down earlier than normal, in a process called hemolysis.

 Can antibiotics lower your hemoglobin?